katernet/dotfiles/README.md

 A custom zsh config, including a personalised theme with plugin support and an async git status.

-The shell loads in 29 ms (Intel iMac with SSD) Benchmark results measured using [zsh-bench](https://github.com/romkatv/zsh-bench)
+The shell loads in 29 ms (Intel iMac with SSD).
+Benchmark results measured using [zsh-bench](https://github.com/romkatv/zsh-bench)

 Shell responsiveness is achieved by deferring plugins and lazy loading functions via fpath.
 The plugin code is adapted from [zsh_unplugged](https://github.com/mattmc3/zsh_unplugged)

 Included plugins:
-romkatv/zsh-defer
-ohmyzsh/git
-laggardkernel/zsh-thefuck
-marzocchi/zsh-notify
-zdharma-continuum/fast-syntax-highlighting
-zsh-users/zsh-autosuggestions
+zsh-defer
+ohmyzsh git
+zsh-thefuck
+zsh-notify
+fast-syntax-highlighting
+zsh-autosuggestions

 The following prompt features can be enabled in the zshrc.
 To enable a feature set the variable to 'y' or as described.